 Incentivize Saving

 It can be hard to say “no” when your kids ask for something.
-If there’s something they really want, teach them how to save up for it.
-Whether this is with chores or allowance, if they save their money it can be theirs in a little bit of time.
-It can be a great learning opportunity for your kid.
+If there’s something they really want, use it as an opportunity to teach them how to save up for it.
+Whether with chores or their allowance, if they save their money it can be theirs in a little bit of time.

 Donate to a Charity